 - Personalization.
 Automation helps tailor the experience to the user, creating a unique and more inviting experience that’s entirely relevant and will more likely lead to conversion.

 When it comes down to it, automation is a numbers game.
-Properly vetting new leads, reaching out to existing customers, and encouraging your users to take meaningful actions, allows you to focus on other aspects of your business.
+Properly vetting new leads, reaching out to existing customers, and encouraging your users to take meaningful actions allow you to focus on other aspects of your business.
 As more people are entering your sales funnel, automation can help ensure that every single user has the maximum exposure to your products or services.
 If you have questions about your online sales process or digital marketing, please contact us.